Exploratory Causal Inference in SAEnce: Treatment Effect Estimation in Randomized Controlled Trials

-\looseness=-1\textbf{Exploratory Causal Inference and the \textit{empiricist approach}.} The rationalist view requires knowing what the treatment will affect \textit{a priori}, which is also prone to the Matthew effect \citep{merton1968matthew} in exploratory experiments (hypotheses are often informed by the outcome of prior successful trials).
-In this paper, we consider the setting where experiments are \textit{exploratory}, which we informally model as the scientists having no \textit{a priori} knowledge of what $Y$ may be.
-This is shown in Figure~\ref{fig:model} (right), with $Y$ being unobserved and unknown (only measured through $X$).
-We remark that this problem is related to causal abstraction~\citep{rubenstein2017causal, chalupka2017causal}.
+\looseness=-1\textbf{Exploratory Causal Inference and the \textit{empiricist approach}.} The rationalist approaches suffer the Matthew effect \citep{merton1968matthew}, narrowing the effect hypotheses on the outcome of prior successful trials.
+In this paper, we consider the setting where experiments are \textit{exploratory}, which we informally model as the scientists having no or partial \textit{a priori} knowledge of what the latent effect may be.
+This is shown in Figure~\ref{fig:model} (right), with $Y$ representing the unobserved and unknown latent factors affected by the treatment T and measure in $X$.
 In principle, one may consider the pixels themselves as influenced by the treatment.
-We instead consider the ground truth $Y$ to be the \textit{coarsest} possible abstraction of the effect of $T$.
-In other words, we have that $T \perp\!\!\!\perp W | Y$ and the mutual information $I(Y,X)$ is as small as possible~\citep{achille2018emergence,fumero2023leveraging}.
+We instead consider the ground truth $Y$ to be the \textit{coarsest} possible abstraction of the treatment effect in $X$ ~\citep{rubenstein2017causal, chalupka2017causal}.
+In other words, $[Y,W]$ is the minimal and sufficient representation for $X$~\citep{achille2018emergence,fumero2023leveraging} that renders the treatment independent from the observations, i.e., $T \perp\!\!\!\perp X | [W,Y]$, where only $Y$ is causally affected by a controlled intervention on $T$.
 With a slight abuse of notation, we do not need to assume that such $Y$ exists, so $r$ can be zero if the treatment has no effect at all.
 Our goal is to propose candidate effects $Y$ to the scientists in a purely data-driven way, discovering significant statistics that differentiate the treated and control populations.
 It is important to remark that we do not interpret these statistics as necessarily scientifically relevant.
 The reason is that, when working with high-dimensional data, there can be irrelevant effects, i.e., visible treatment and (finite sample) experiment design biases.
 Our approach is to identify \textit{all} significant statistics and leave the interpretation to the domain experts.
 The empiricist view should not replace the rationalist one, but enrich it with additional data-driven hypotheses.